knative/serving/docs/telemetry.md

 ## Default logs
 Deployment above enables collection of the following logs:
-* stdout & stderr from all ela-container
+* stdout & stderr from all user-container
 * stdout & stderr from build-controller

 To enable log collection from other containers and destinations, edit fluentd-es-configmap.yaml (search for "fluentd-containers.log" for the starting point).
 Then run the following: